-The MSc programme in reproductive health is strongly positioned within local, national, regional and international range of study programmes, with increasing recognition by governments in the West and Central African region, well identified academic and Industrial partnerships.
-The programme is very active in research with national, regional and international partners as well as governmental bodies and industry.
-The policy on research is well disseminated.
-Cooperation agreements or partnerships have been signed with top foreign institutions.
+The MSc programme in Nursing is strongly positioned within local, national, regional and international range of study programmes, with increasing recognition by governments in the West and Central African region, well identified academic and Industrial partnerships.
+The programme is very multidisciplinary with active in research with national, regional and international partners as well as governmental bodies and industry.
 Mechanisms are implemented to encourage the mobility of students, teaching and administrative staff, including by providing funds to support staff and students to attend conferences and training courses both at home and abroad.
-Overall, positioning of the study programme is excellent.
+Overall positioning of the programme appears outstanding.

-FIFI D 3: STUDY PROGRAMME TEACHING STRUCTURE
+FIELD 3: STUDY PROGRAMME TEACHING STRUCTURE